Overview

 How do I get to Dalkey Island?
 A seasonal boat service departs from the pier near the beach (check local timetables).
 The crossing takes about five minutes.

 What parking options are available?
-Two free car parks (≈14 and ≈50 spaces) are on site.
+Two free car parks (approx. 14 and approx. 50 spaces) are on site.
 Arrive early in summer as they fill quickly.

 Website